About Transito Bolivar

 Dawn at the coffee plantation begins before the dawn.

-Every day, nature’s concert begins as the heavy mist is lifted by the heat of the sun and the lush green of the plantation is slowly revealed.
+Every day, nature’s concert begins as the heat of the sun lifts the heavy mist and the lush green of the plantation is slowly revealed.
 The two distinct season of the year reveal dramatically different scenarios.
 It all starts with the white of the flowering process that completely blankets the plantation, overwhelmed by frenzy of the bees that disrupt the silence of the forest.
 During the rainy season, growing green cherries slowly begin to take over the long branches of the catuai coffee plant.
 As harvest time approaches, green turn into a vibrant, bright red.

 This concert repeats itself every day, and every year, and does not care for the externalities that make the poetry of coffee production a complex and immensely difficult task.